Before The Weather Changes.

 Alek spent the rest of the week like normal, but the Armenian couldn’t stop wondering about the blue-eyed Turk.
 Though their interaction was trivial, something kept Alek’s attention on the matter.
 He couldn’t decipher whether it was the mystery or the beauty of the Turk that captivated him more.
 Alek wished that he lived in another world.
 One, where he could have time to get to know the stranger, to understand him better.
 The thoughts were the first thing in years that brought a smile to the Armenians face.

 “What are you smiling for?”
 His father grumbled as he carved a small coffin.
-Alek instantly stopped and shook his head, in hopes to clear his mine.
+Alek instantly stopped and shook his head, in hopes to clear his mind.
 His father mustn’t know.
 Alek whispered out a ‘nothing’ and returned back to his work, disclosing the conversation.
 Alek huffed at his relationship with his father.
-It always confused Alek how, “[a] father goes months without speaking to his son” (Shihab Nye, 17).
+It always confused Alek how, a father goes months without speaking to his son.
 Alek snapped his head over to his father when he heard a gruff cough escape the older man.
 Petros waved away his son’s concern as he continued to cough.
 Normally this wouldn’t be a problem, but they were in a new land with little to no money.
 They couldn’t afford sickness.
 Alek’s heart skipped a beat as a small amount of blood drizzled down Petros’ chin.
 The older man wiped it away and sighed, returning to work.
 Alek stared at his father for a while before doing the same.
 The cold air was unforgiving, leaving no time to stop and smell the roses.

 The weeks passed slowly and agonizing, especially since Alek could not find the other boy.
 Alek needed him, his smile and happy energy.
 His father had fallen ill, and from what Alek and his family could tell, there could be cure.
 The father wheezed and groaned through the night and burned a fever with chest pains during the day.
 The once strong, hard-head man was now wilting into a shell of his former self.
 He no longer talked, and never did Kami, Alek, or Vera.
 The family was silent, and all you could heard now was the sound of the wind howling, reminding the family that the world moved with or without you.